 Social media has revolutionized our world, affecting the ways we communicate and share information.
 It’s also made it easier for individuals to share their minds.
 The surging popularity of Facebook and other social media outlets has raised interesting legal questions about what a person can and cannot legally post online.
 So what is the current word on Facebook posts?
 Can people sue us for what we say?
+Can you sue someone for harassment on Facebook?
 As with any other medium, the answer is yes.

 What Is Internet Defamation?